 Understanding how your work force operates allows you to assign clear-cut roles and identify proficiency shortages or areas for training and growth.
 Basically, you have the opportunity to maximise the human factor in your organisation.

 Oh and let’s not forget about siloed data, resulting in duplication of work and departments with incomplete or outdated information.
-A data intelligence platform facilitates interdepartmental communication and relays insights across your enterprise to those who need it.
+A graph intelligence platform facilitates interdepartmental communication and relays insights across your enterprise to those who need it.
 Imagine your Customer Services operative having real-time access to a customer’s explicit interactions.
 So when the customer phones your employee already has information to hand about his or her concern.
 Immediately, this creates a better understanding and makes the customer feel valued.

-Locstat’s data intelligence platform can monitor your equipment in real-time and provide recommendations for maintenance or usage-based service reminders.
+Locstat’s graph intelligence platform can monitor your equipment in real-time and provide recommendations for maintenance or usage-based service reminders.
 Sensors providing real-time operational intelligence feedback on your machinery will ensure that it’s always functioning optimally.
 That means the days of hearing about a faulty part after the damage is done are long gone.
 You can achieve a predictive maintenance paradigm.

 This kind of oversight also applies to IT, allowing you to predict and prevent cyber-attacks, be alerted to potential problems or prepare for system downtime.